 top of page

-What is the Compliance Code for First Aid in the Workplace?
+What are the rules governing First Aid in the Workplace?

 The Compliance Code for First Aid in the Workplace falls under the responsibility of WorkSafe Victoria.
 Every business or organisation in Victoria must follow the requirements of this Code.

-In essence the purpose of the Code aligns with the basic purpose of all Workplace Health & Safety requirements which essentially mandate that employers need to provide a safe work environment for their employees.
+Now the purpose of the Code aligns with the basic purpose of all Workplace Health & Safety requirements - which essentially mandate that employers need to provide a safe work environment for their employees.
 A purpose everyone would agree with.

 · First Aid needs assessment